MehrnazSadeghieh/MicroProcessor-FinalProject/README.md

 3. Follow the on-screen instructions and use the keypad to navigate menus and control the game character.
 4. Play the game, shoot enemies, and aim for victory.

+## Note

+You can see my demo video to see the project overview visually.

 ## Contributors

 This project is created and maintained by [Mehrnaz Sadeghieh].
 Contributions and enhancements are welcome.